-- a university registration certificate - a copy of your birth certicate translated in French by a sworn translator.
+- a university registration certificate - a copy of your birth certicate.

 Make a simulation and check your eligibility online on the CAF website..

 Apply to your housing subsidy as soon as possible!

 CAF housing subsidy is available from the month which follows your application.
 The 1st payment usually reaches your bank account 2 months after your settlement.